MohammadrezaFarahmand/Gallery/README.md

 In the project directory, you can run:
 ### `npm star

 Runs the app in the development mode.
 Open [http://localhost:3000](http://lo calhs:3 000  ) t view       i n th rwser
 The page will reload if yo mk
-You will also see any li nt errors in the  co
+You will also see any li nt errors in the  c
 ### `n
 Launches the test runner in the interacti
 See the section about [runnng tess](https://f abook.gtb.i/cete-rea-ap pdocs/rnning-tts) for more information.